 All applicants are required to complete the online application form.
 As part of the online form applicants will be asked to:

-- Attach two recent high resolution photos of yourself: one as a head shot that can be used as a general profile photo and one shows you in your work environment.
+- attach two recent high resolution photos of yourself: one as a head shot that can be used as a general profile photo and one shows you in your work environment, and

-- In addition, applications are required to have a recommendation form submitted by the Team Leader and a representative from the Member organization.
+- have a recommendation form submitted by the Team Leader and a representative from the Member organization.